carlosedp/PlatformIO-Renode-Demos/Native-ppc64le/Readme.md

 # Microwatt on Renode

 This repo contains an example application and the commands to run in a simulated [Microwatt](https://github.com/antonblanchard/microwatt) processor on Antmicro's [Renode](https://renode.io/).
+Microwatt is an open source ppc64le.
 This requires Renode version 1.10 or up.

 To build the sample binary: